Squish’s First Day of School… In the Jungle!

 One of the highlights for us has been watching our little Squish enjoy her time in the ELC — a centre we initially built for other children, but that our own daughter now attends!
 Her favourite activity is playing with the dolls and strollers.
 She also loves group singing and dancing.

-Being just over a year old, Elsa gets exhausted quickly, especially with all of the interactions with so many staff and students.
+Being just over a year old, Squish gets exhausted quickly, especially with all of the interactions with so many staff and students.
 She is taking long midday naps, during which time we are also resting from the heat and hustle.

 One of the last projects we hope to complete before we depart is an outdoor nature play garden, complete with sandpit, swings and a mud kitchen.